-During FY23 Cedar Woods performed a risk review of material suppliers in its supply chain.
+During FY24 Cedar Woods performed a risk review of material suppliers in its supply chain.
 The materiality was measured by value of expenditure and covered suppliers that collectively represented approximately 80% of the procurement expense of the group.

-The review included assessing under a number of criteria, the risk profile of each material supplier including type of enterprise, whether they report under the Modern Slavery Act, jurisdiction of operation and the measures taken by them in ensuring that Modern Slavery risk is addressed in their own operations and supply chains.
+The review included assessing under a number of criteria, the risk profile of each material supplier including type of enterprise, whether they report under the Modern Slavery Act, jurisdiction of operation and the measures taken by them in ensuring that Modern

+Slavery risk is addressed in their own operations and supply chains.

-Cedar Woods also requested that suppliers required to report under the Modern Slavery Act provide their own Modern Slavery Statements for review and has engaged with individual material suppliers on an as-needed basis to review and discuss their progress with implementing anti-modern slavery practices.
+As part of our risk assessment, Cedar Woods reviewed the most recent Modern Slavery Statements for those material suppliers reporting under the Modern Slavery Act, obtained their Modern Slavery policies and engaged with individual material suppliers on an asneeded basis to and review and discuss their progress with implementing anti-modern slavery practices.

-In some cases, Cedar Woods sought collaboration by requesting further evidence of the risk management processes that the suppliers implemented and then considered their effectiveness.
+In some cases, Cedar Woods sought collaboration by reviewing the progress of the risk management processes that the suppliers implemented and then considered their effectiveness.

-Cedar Woods conducts comprehensive risk assessments (including Modern Slavery risks) of new material suppliers that are on-boarded.
-This incorporates a checklist with a range of questions for assessment.
+Cedar Woods conducts risk assessments (including Modern Slavery risks) of new material suppliers that are on-boarded.
+This incorporates a checklist with a range of questions on Modern Slavery for assessment.